 This second question (and all the others) includes the qualifier “to me”, but it focuses on the previous question’s answer.

 In our example, your second question would be, “what’s important to me about free time?” because “free time” was the answer to your first question.

 Write down your answer to the second question on the piece of paper directly under the first answer.

 Values Hierarchy – Step Three:

-Now ask yourself, “what’s important to me about [whatever your answer was to the second question]”
+Now ask yourself, “what’s important to me about ”

 Write down that answer on the piece of paper directly under the second answer.

 Repeat this process until you cannot possibly find another answer.

 By the end of this exercise, which might require you break it into several sessions over a couple of days, you will have your values hierarchy.
 For most people, the list should be somewhere between 5 to 20 long.
 There is no perfect length, but we’d suggest that 3 or less means you aren’t giving yourself permission or enough time to really think deeply about this.